thomasjungblut/football-helmet-detector/README.md

 If you want to deal with video data, you also need [ffmpeg](https://ffmpeg.org/download.html).

+Due to the size of the model it couldn't be included in the repository itself.
+To download the model, head over to the [release page](https://github.com/thomasjungblut/football-helmet-detector/releases/tag/v1) and download `helmet_detector_model_0093999.pth
+` it into the `output` folder.

 ## Dataset

 The data comes from the [NFL Impact Detection](https://www.kaggle.com/c/nfl-impact-detection) challenge that contains endzone and sideline footage of football plays.